NeuVas/ITMO_practice_3/README.md

 # ITMO_practice_3
-Light Poster service with React-Route and server API part
+Task list with React-Route and server API part